 For a safer local trip, the bajaji is an extremely useful mode of transport in Tanzania.
-Imported from India, these tuk-tuks are basically covered motorcycles running on three wheels.
+Imported from India, these tuk-tuks are covered motorcycles running on three wheels.
 They're common in cities, but you may not find them in more rural areas.
 They also tend to be very dusty as the cab is partly open.

-Tips for local transport in Tanzania: Carry as much small change as can when taking local transport so you can pay the exact fare.
+Tips for local transport in Tanzania: Carry as much small change as you can when taking local transport so you can pay the exact fare.
 Drivers won't always have change, particularly for large bills.
-Speak to local people to get a feel for the fares that are usually paid, and negotiate with the driver before boarding to agree a fare.
+Speak to local people to get a feel for the fares that are usually paid, and negotiate with the driver before boarding to agree on a fare.

 Accessible transportation in Tanzania

-While there are few dedicated facilities for travellers with disabilities, Tanzanians are accommodating and happy to offer assistance where they can.
+While there are few dedicated facilities for travelers with disabilities, Tanzanians are accommodating and happy to offer assistance where they can.
 Sidewalks are rarely suitable for wheelchairs but tour agencies in Dar es Salaam and Arusha can arrange safaris for people with mobility issues.
 Note that hotels rarely have lifts, and many have entrance steps – game lodges are often built at ground level, but paths can be rocky and uneven.
 Contact lodges ahead of time if you have special requirements.

 For more information, see Lonely Planet's Accessible Travel Resources.